yoe/SReview/docs/components.md

 At DebConf17, SReview was installed on the following machines:

-- vittoria.debian.org: webinterface, postgresql, gridengine master,
-  gridengine exec, dispatch script with configuration for upload and notification *only* (upload script would pull from noc1st0 first and then publish).
+- vittoria.debian.org: web interface, postgresql, gridengine master, gridengine exec, dispatch script with configuration for upload and notification *only* (upload script would pull from noc1st0 first and then publish).